SAP-samples/event-driven-integrations-codejam/exercises/08-cloudevents-sdk/README.md

-# Exercise 08 - Create a CloudEvent programmatically
+# Exercise 08 - Create a CloudEvent programmatically and publish it to AEM

-Now that we are familiar with what a CloudEvent is, what a CloudEvent message looks like, and the different Event Formats available, let's see how we can create one programmatically and publish it to a topic in an event broker service.
+Now that we are familiar with what a CloudEvent is, what a CloudEvent message looks like, and the different Event Formats available, let's see how we can create one programmatically and publish it to a topic in AEM.

 ## CloudEvents SDK